by Shannon Vasconcelos, former financial aid officer at Tufts University

 You will see that a common denominator among these colleges is that they tend to be very selective, and we are not in any way suggesting that you limit your college search to this list of schools.
 Other colleges may provide YOU with substantial financial aid, especially if you meet their institutional goals (academically, extracurricularly, demographically, etc.)—they simply do not guarantee that they will be so generous with every student they accept.
 Also note that the below colleges are particularly generous with need-based financial aid, but may not be so forth-coming with merit-based scholarships.
 In fact, many colleges on this list provide no merit scholarships whatsoever.
 The most effective strategy for maximizing merit scholarships is to apply to colleges where you will stand out in the applicant pool—colleges where you are well above average and are likely to be heavily recruited.

 Note that this list of colleges that meet full need is not necessarily exhaustive, nor, at the time of your reading, current.
-For the most comprehensive and up-to-date information about a school’s awarding policy, always refer to each college’s website.
+The coronavirus pandemic and its fallout has posed serious financial challenges for universities, and there is no guarantee that all of these schools will be able to keep up their generous financial aid policies.
+For the most comprehensive and up-to-date information about a school’s awarding policy, always refer directly to that college’s website.

 Colleges that Meet 100% Financial Need: